cantstopcoding/tolstoy_must_reads/README.md

 # TolstoyMustReads

-Provid user Tolstoy's must read books and provide a summary for the book the user picks.
+Provide user Tolstoy's 10 must read books.
+The user will be asked to pick the number of the book he would like a summary of, or type "list" to see the books again, or type "exit" to leave.
+If anything else is typed, "Invalid Input" will be returned.
+After the summary, the list, or "Invalid Input" is returned, the user will be asked, again, what book summary he/she wants to see or to type list, or to exit.

 ## Installation